Logiks/App-Sample/README.md

 # AppSample
-A simple boilerplate app for Logiks
+A simple blank app for Logiks to start with.
+Start by building a new home page.